blazium-engine/blazium.app/articles/privacy_policy.md

 Please review this Privacy Policy periodically for any updates.

 ### Contact Us
-If you have questions or concerns about our use of third-party embeds or how your data is handled, feel free to reach out at [business@divine.games]
+If you have questions or concerns about our use of third-party embeds or how your data is handled, feel free to reach out at [business@divine.games](mailto:business@divine.games).
-(mailto:business@divine.games).